Agriculture and Ecosystem Degradation

 Much of Montana (as well as other states) could be redesigned for ecosystem restoration.
 For example, the American Prairie Reserve in Montana is an ambitious plan to restore a significant portion of the Northern Great Plains with native wildlife and ecosystem function.
 However, this kind of restoration could be done on a much greater scale, if all those Coop members, land trusts, and conservation groups all united in limiting Agriculture to the best sites instead of promoting marginal production in places where Ag largely continues due to environmental and economic subsidies.

 One other benefit of reducing the production of Ag in marginal regions is that nearly all crop and livestock production is sold on a national or even international market.
 Growing more bushels of wheat in say Montana undercuts wheat producers in Kansas where the average yield per acre is much higher due to soil and climate factors.
-If farm production were limited to the best locations, those ranchers and farmers might be earn more per acre effort, and may even be able to afford to implement environmental policies to reduce ecosystem degradation.
+If farm production were limited to the best locations, those ranchers and farmers might be earning more per acre effort, and may even be able to afford to implement environmental policies to reduce ecosystem degradation.

 It is time to recognize that Agriculture is the real agent of ecosystem degradation and function, and an appropriate emphasis on these impacts should be the goal of all citizens who either support environmental protection or wasteful tax supports.